 This moist, and insanely delicious, gluten free zucchini bread has a slightly more rustic texture than wheat flour quick breads.
 Using almond flour also gives a sweeter, nutty taste that pairs perfectly with freshly grated zucchini.

-benefits of using Almond Flour in bread
+Using Almond Flour in Bread

 Almond flour is made from ground almonds, which means it has all of the same health benefits you get from eating raw almonds.
 It’s naturally gluten-free, high in fat and low in carbs, making it a great protein rich, Keto-friendly alternative to regular flour.